Politics of Ba'athist Syria

-During the final decade of Ba'ath party rule, the politics of Syria took place in the framework of a presidential republic with nominal multi-party representation in People's Council under the Ba'athist-dominated National Progressive Front.
-In practice, Ba'athist Syria remained a one-party state where independent parties were outlawed, with a powerful secret police that cracked down on dissidents.
+During the existence of its 61-year Ba'ath party rule, the politics of Ba'athist Syria took place in the framework of a unitary one-party presidential republic where independent parties were outlawed, with a powerful secret police that cracked down on dissidents. with nominal multi-party representation in People's Council under the Ba'athist-dominated National Progressive Front.
 From the 1963 seizure of power by its neo-Ba'athist Military Committee to the fall of the Assad regime, the Arab Socialist Ba'ath Party operated a totalitarian police state in Syria.
 (Note: Sources describing Syria as a totalitarian state: